-Results of Operations (The 2015 audited financial statements for the ART are available at Adelphiarestructuring.com)
+Results of Operations (The 2016 audited financial statements for the ART are available at Adelphiarestructuring.com)

 The ART operates pursuant to the Plan and the Declaration.
 The ART was formed as a Delaware statutory trust to prosecute various claims originally owned by Adelphia and, if any of the prosecutions are successful or are settled in a manner which provides economic benefit to the ART, to distribute excess proceeds over amounts retained to fund the prosecution of the Causes of Action and operations of the ART, to the Holders.
-The Trustees will retain enough cash in reserve to administer the ART and fund the prosecution of the Causes of Action.

-Due to the nature of the ART's operations both revenue and operating expenses may fluctuate between and among reporting periods caused by activities and results related to the Causes of Action.
+Due to the nature of the ART's operations, both revenue and operating expenses may fluctuate between and among reporting periods caused by activities and results related to the Causes of Action.

-Three months ended March 31, 2016 versus three months ended March 31, 2015
+Three months ended March 31, 2017 versus three months ended March 31, 2016

-Total revenues consisting solely of interest decreased to approximately \$78,000 in the first quarter of 2016 from approximately \$79,000 in the first quarter of 2015.
-The revenue decrease of approximately \$1,000 was caused by the decrease in average invested cash balances for the first quarter of 2016 when compared to the first quarter of 2015 partially offset by an increase in the interest income rates over that same time period.
-There were no court approved settlements for the first quarter of 2016 or 2015.
+Total revenues consisting solely of interest, decreased to approximately \$71,000 in the first quarter of 2017 from approximately \$78,000 in the first quarter of 2016.
+The revenue decrease of approximately \$7,000 was caused by a reduction in average cash balances from the first quarter of 2016 to the first quarter of 2017 offset by an increase in investment yields for the same comparable periods.
+There were no court-approved settlements for the first quarter of 2017 or 2016.

-Total operating expenses for the ART decreased to approximately \$652,000 in the first quarter of 2016 from approximately \$772,000 in the first quarter of 2015.
-The operating expense decrease of approximately \$120,000 was caused by a decrease in general and administrative expenses of approximately \$114,000 and a decrease in professional expenses of approximately \$6,000.
+Total operating expenses for the ART decreased to approximately \$373,000 in the first quarter of 2017 from approximately \$652,000 in the first quarter of 2016.
+The operating expense decrease of approximately \$279,000 was caused by a decrease in general and administrative expenses of approximately \$270,000 and a decrease in professional expenses of approximately \$9,000.